About Us

 Serving Clemson’s diverse scientific community

 The Clemson University Genomics and Bioinformatics Facility (CUGBF) helps investigators use the latest genomics technologies in their research.
-The heart of our facility is Illumina’s NextSeq 550 NGS platform, which offers high throughput sequencing used in many applications such as whole-genome, transcriptome, and targeted resequencing.
-CUGBF offers services to support the use of the NextSeq 550 from experimental design through bioinformatic deliverables.
+The heart of our facility is Illumina’s NextSeq 2000 NGS platform, which offers high throughput sequencing used in many applications such as whole-genome, transcriptome, and targeted resequencing.
+CUGBF offers services to support the use of the NextSeq 2000 from experimental design through bioinformatic deliverables.
+We also have a 10x Genomics Chromium X and Illumina Single Cell equipment for single cell sequencing.
 In addition to offering a full-service genomics lab and bioinformatics team, we pride ourselves in offering training to students to work alongside our staff members to learn genomic and bioinformatic techniques.
 Outside of the lab, we offer training and informational workshops to Clemson’s diverse scientific community.

 Meet Our People